urakubo/Dojo-standalone/README.md

 	- https://github.com/tbullmann/imagetranslation-tensorflow

-1. In the pulldown menu, select Segmentation -> 2D DNN.
+1. Select Segmentation -> 2D DNN in the pulldown menu.
 You will see a dialog that has the two tabs: training and inference.
 2. Select the training tab and specify parameters:
 	- Image Folder:	Folder containing EM images (tiff/png images).
 	- Segmentation Folder: Folder containing ground truth segmentation (tiff/png images).